buqhek/power_outages_analysis/README.md

-And the total duration of each year:
+And the **total duration of outages each year**:

 |                            |   2000 |    2001 |    2002 |    2003 |    2004 |    2005 |    2006 |   2007 |   2008 |    2009 |    2010 |   2011 |    2012 |    2013 |    2014 |    2015 |    2016 |
 |:---------------------------|-------:|--------:|--------:|--------:|--------:|--------:|--------:|-------:|-------:|--------:|--------:|-------:|--------:|--------:|--------:|--------:|--------:|
 | Total Outage Duration (hr) |    616 | 296.817 | 1108.57 | 3566.87 | 5169.73 | 4760.05 | 3662.48 |   2103 | 7670.7 | 4697.67 | 5189.63 | 8077.2 | 5414.83 | 3468.55 | 5386.08 | 1653.27 | 1566.05 |

-Looking at this visualization, we can look to identify any trends in the outages from the entirety of our population.
+These tables allow us to look and identify any trends in the outages from the entirety of our population.
 For starters, I identified the year with the longest power outage durations to be 2011.
 This allowed me to focus on 2011 to see if I can identify any distributions or patterns in the data by looking at the largest sub-sample within my data.

 Below is a histogram showing the distribution of power outages on a monthly basis - a similar collection of data as our tables from earlier, but this time a bit more visual.